scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 ```

 #### Cold Feet & Trust Issues:
 Before agents, I used to remember every detail of codebase exactly why I wrote it in certain way.
-Now, its hard to have a control over the changes made by agents because of the volume of code that its capable of generating.
+Now, it's hard to have a control over the changes made by agents because of the volume of code that it's capable of generating.

 Solutions:

 - Use git to track changes and revert back to previous state if needed.
-- Add gaurdrails like `pre-commit` hooks to perform basic checks like coding style, security, unit-testcases and test-coverage before allowing agents to commit changes.
+- Add guardrails like `pre-commit` hooks to perform basic checks like coding style, security, unit-testcases and test-coverage before allowing agents to commit changes.
 - Maintain project level `.cursorignore` file and `deny commands list` to control agents.

 ```yaml